volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Even though the state is modified three times, the updates are batched and the component re-renders only once.

-But, if the state is updated inside of the **asynchronous callback**, those updates are not batched:
+However, if the state is updated within the **asynchronous callback**, these updates are not batched:

 ```jsx
 // These updates are NOT batched